Home Sun, Moon & Space Meteor Showers Eta Aquarids

 Named After Aquarius

 The radiant, the point in the sky where the Eta Aquarids seem to emerge from, is in the direction of the constellation Aquarius.
-The shower is named after the brightest star of the constellation, Eta Aquarii.
+The shower is named after Eta Aquarii, one of the stars within the constellation.

 The Eta Aquarids is one of two meteor showers created by debris from Comet Halley.
 The Earth passes through Halley's path around the Sun a second time in October.
 This creates the Orionid meteor shower, which peaks around October 20.